OpenFAST/openfast/reg_tests/README.md

 r-test, which must be initialized prior to running. r-test can be initialized with `git submodule update --init --recursive` or updated with `git submodule update`.

-Usage: `python executeRegressionTestCase.py openfast_executable`
+Usage: `python3 executeRegressionTestCase.py openfast_executable`
-Example: `python executeRegressionTestCase.py /path/to/openfast`
+Example: `python3 executeRegressionTestCase.py /path/to/openfast`

 #### executeOpenfastCase.py
 This program executes a single OpenFAST case.

-Usage: `python executeOpenfastCase.py input_file openfast_executable`
+Usage: `python3 executeOpenfastCase.py input_file openfast_executable`
 - `openfast_executable` is an optional argument pointing to the OpenFAST executable of choice.
 - if `openfast_executable` is not given, an attempt will be made to find one in $PATH

-Example: `python executeRegressionTestCase.py CaseDir/case01.fst`
+Example: `python3 executeRegressionTestCase.py CaseDir/case01.fst`
-Example: `python executeRegressionTestCase.py CaseDir/case01.fst openfast`
+Example: `python3 executeRegressionTestCase.py CaseDir/case01.fst openfast`
-Example: `python executeRegressionTestCase.py CaseDir/case01.fst openfast/install/bin/openfast`
+Example: `python3 executeRegressionTestCase.py CaseDir/case01.fst openfast/install/bin/openfast`

 #### executeRegressionTestCase.py
 This program executes OpenFAST and a regression test for a single test case.